tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (which processes the data immediately) and another cluster which will fall back to 1-RTT and process the data upon application layer replay.
-The scale of this attack is limited by the client's willingness to replay and therefore only allows a small number of replays, which will also use different encryption keys.
+The scale of this attack is limited by the client's willingness to replay and therefore only allows a limited number of replays, which will also use different encryption keys.

 If implemented correctly,